ec-jrc/lisflood-model/3_optLISFLOOD_reservoirs/index.md

 ## Introduction

-This annex describes the LISFLOOD reservoirs routine, and how it is used.
+This page describes the LISFLOOD reservoirs routine, and how it is used.
 The simulation of reservoirs is *optional*, and it can be activated by adding the following line to the 'lfoptions' element:

 ```xml
 	<setoption name="simulateReservoirs" choice="1" />